Do you know anyone who doesn’t have a mobile device of some type?

 While it’s nice to have all of the bells and whistles in your app so that there’s something for everyone, it can be difficult (or impossible) to achieve.
 Each additional feature you include adds to development time, increases costs, increases complexity, and if executed poorly, can impact your users’ experiences with your app negatively.

 As such, you should decide ahead of time whether something is essential to your app or if it’s just “nice to have.”
-For example, if you’re building an app that allows your users to purchase items from your ecommerce store, you’ll need the following:
+For example, if you’re building an app that allows your users to purchase items from your online shop, you’ll need the following:

 - A product catalog to view information about your items